carlssonk/app-template/README.md

 # App Template

-A **simple** production-ready template for deploying Frontend applications to AWS S3 + Cloudflare Workers & CDN, focusing on automated CI/CD pipelines and infrastructure as code.
+A **simple** production-ready template for deploying Frontend applications to AWS S3 + Cloudflare, focusing on automated CI/CD pipelines and infrastructure as code.

 ## Overview

 This repository provides a complete setup for modern web application deployment with:

 - **Frontend**: Scaffolded vite-react-typescript app
-- **Infrastructure**: Terraform-managed AWS S3 + Cloudflare Workers & CDN
+- **Infrastructure**: Terraform-managed AWS S3 + Cloudflare
 - **CI/CD**: GitHub Actions workflows for automated deployments, rollbacks, and releases
 - **Custom Runner**: Custom RunsOn runner for faster workflows
 - **Multi-Environment**: Support for dev, staging, and production environments